CUH Logo

 The assessment process

 The aim of the implant assessment is to provide you with more information about implant options and to see if a hearing implant will be more suitable than a conventional hearing aid.
 The audiologist will test your hearing and discuss the different types of hearing implant with you.
-If suitable, you may be given a hearing implant processor on a temporary headband to trial.
-Some patients need a head scan (CT scan) before a decision can be made about the most appropriate hearing implant.

 We will consider all types of hearing implants during your assessment.
 Not everyone is suitable for a hearing implant and there are several factors that influence which implant is recommended.

-The audiologists, nurses and surgeons will review your case to decide which hearing implant, if any, is the most suitable for you.
 You will have the opportunity to discuss the team’s recommendation with the surgeon.

 • Some patients may be suitable for a hearing implant but choose to not go ahead with surgery.
-You may prefer to continue using your hearing aids or continue using a hearing implant processor on a band.
+You may prefer to continue using your hearing aids or continue using a hearing implant processor on a headband.

 The operation